Bisrate19/Bisrate19/README.md

 ### Hi there 👋
-🔭 I’m currently working on small projects using html,css and javascript
+🔭 I’m currently working on small projects using html,css and javascript and its frameworks
-- 🌱 I’m currently learning react,vue and some back end development tools
+- 🌱 I’m currently working with react,vue and some back end development tools
 - 📫 How to reach me: bisrattamire288@gmail.com ,linkedin.com/in/bisrat-tamire